Comparisons12 min read

 Go with Try Acorns if:

-• You want to invest for your kids — the Acorns Early custodial account on the Gold plan is a convenient all-in-one solution if you're already using the platform.
+• You want to invest for your kids — Acorns Early on the Gold plan is convenient if you're already there.

-• Your balance is already large enough that the monthly fee is basically a rounding error relative to your portfolio size.
+• Your balance is already large enough that the monthly fee barely registers.

-• You want zero decision fatigue.
-Answer a risk questionnaire, pick a portfolio, done.
-Acorns handles everything else.
+• You want zero decisions.
+Answer a risk question, pick your portfolio, and walk away.
+Acorns does the rest.

-• You're in your early 20s just getting started and need something completely frictionless.
+• You're in your early 20s just starting out and need something totally frictionless.

-A typical Acorns user: a 22-year-old recent grad who knows they should be investing but doesn't know where to start, and finds the idea of round-ups non-threatening enough to actually follow through on.
+Your typical Acorns user: a 22-year-old fresh graduate who knows they should be investing but finds the whole thing intimidating, and sees round-ups as the least scary way to get started.

 The Verdict: M1 Finance vs Acorns 2026

-It's more powerful, more cost-effective at any meaningful balance, and still automated enough that you don't need to actively manage it day-to-day.
-The free tier undercuts Acorns' pricing at every single tier.
-If you have any investing knowledge at all — even basic stuff, like knowing what an ETF is — M1 is the better long-term home for your money.
+It's more powerful, more cost-effective at basically any balance, and still hands-off enough that you're not managing it every day.
+The free tier beats Acorns at every price point.
+And if you have even basic investing knowledge—like knowing what an ETF is—M1 is the better long-term choice.

-Acorns earns its place, though, and I don't want to be unfair to it.
-It's genuinely the right tool for absolute beginners and for people who won't invest unless it happens invisibly.
-The round-up mechanic isn't gimmicky — it's behaviorally sound.
-If Acorns is the difference between someone investing $50/month and investing nothing, then Acorns is absolutely the right call.
+Acorns still has a place, though.
+It's genuinely the right move for absolute beginners and for people who won't invest unless it happens automatically.
+The round-up mechanic isn't a gimmick—it's solid behavioral economics.
+If Acorns is what finally gets someone investing $50/month instead of nothing, then it's the right call.

-The real concern with Acorns is the ceiling.
-Once you've built up a $10,000 balance through round-ups and you start thinking more seriously about your portfolio, Acorns can't grow with you.
-At that point, you'll want to graduate to M1 or move to a full brokerage like Fidelity or Schwab.
-Think of Acorns as a great starter tool, not a forever tool.
+The real problem with Acorns is what happens next.
+Once you've built up $10,000 through round-ups and start thinking about your strategy, Acorns hits a ceiling.
+You'll want to move to M1 or a full brokerage like Fidelity or Schwab.
+Think of Acorns as the training wheels, not the permanent bike.

 Bottom line:

-• Start (or migrate) to M1 Finance if you have any investment literacy at all, or a balance over $2,000
+• Pick M1 if you have any investing knowledge at all, or more than $2,000 to invest

 FAQ: M1 Finance vs Acorns 2026